There is a lot of bad advice when it comes to finding a blog niche.

 These are all bloggers in the behavior change/self-help or marketing/SEO/blogging niche.
 A sign that these could be good blog topics for me.

-What do people ask you for help with?
+Think about the things people ask you for help with?

 Is there something your friend regularly ask you to help with?